Ghioroc: Tourism

-Among the show-places of Ghioroc commune we can mention the Roman Catholic church from 1779–1781, the Orthodox church with its patron saint called "Sfântul Mucenic Dimitrie" dating back to 1793, the monument put up to the heroes killed in the battles in 1944, the Museum of Vine and Wine, as well as the Agricole Museum.
+Among the show-places of Ghioroc commune we can mention the Roman Catholic church from 1779 to 1781, the Orthodox church with its patron saint called "Sfântul Mucenic Dimitrie" dating back to 1793, the monument put up to the heroes killed in the battles in 1944, the Museum of Vine and Wine, as well as the Agricole Museum.
 Beside these, Ghioroc Lake is another attractive place.
 Unfortunately, the village is spoilt by unrestricted use of the local roads by heavy trucks using the nearby sandpits.
 This is leading to serious damage to the local roads, and structural damage to many local buildings.
 Although there are weight and speed limits on these roads, no attempt is made to enforce them by local police.
 Some attempts have been made improve local facilities using EU money, such as a 'park' close to the local lake, but this has also failed due to lack of provision for maintenance, or poor planning and execution.